High Calorie Foods For Hiking

 Dark Chocolate

-Hot chocolate sachets are another good option for overnight or multi-day trips.
+Hot chocolate sachets are another good one to throw in your pack on overnight or multi-day trips.

 Energy Density vs. Lightweight: Getting the Balance Right